barbazul/1kfa/mod_guide_player.md

  * Say how your character's practice has finally paid off, or how they had an insight or epiphany about the move they just accomplished.
 Spend experience points 1-for-1 to go up levels in the move that was just resolved.
- * Take a blessing card from the supply and put it in their discard pile.
+ * Take a Blessing card from the supply and put it in their discard pile.

 ## Taking a Breather